-The heading bug becomes the primary control of the aircraft around the roll axis.
+When the autopilot is engaged, the heading bug becomes the primary control of the aircraft around the roll axis.
 When the heading of the aircraft matches the heading bug, the autopilot will maintain the heading.
 To turn to a new heading, rotate the heading bug to the desired heading and the aircraft will turn to the newly selected heading.